Montréal neighbourhood: Discover Mile End

 Aside from a cluster of larger buildings in the area’s eastern section – many of which were transformed starting in the 1980s into artist studios, lofts, and for the tech and gaming industries – Mile End is populated with mostly residential redbrick buildings that are no more than three-storeys high.
 Saint-Laurent Boulevard, running right through the neighbourhood’s core, has a few impressive stone facades, including the former town hall (now a fire station).

 The area’s population changed dramatically as of the mid-90s, when Ubisoft, a French gaming company, set up offices in the heart of the neighbourhood.
-Nowadays, Mile End features an eclectic mix of people – it’s unsurprising, for example, to see a group of young professionals and hipsters in their late 20s rubbing shoulders with a family of Orthodox Jews as they cross paths outside Saint-Viateur Bagel.
+Nowadays, Mile End features an eclectic mix of people – it’s unsurprising, for example, to see a group of young professionals and hipsters in their late 20s rubbing shoulders with a family of Orthodox Jews as they cross paths outside St-Viateur Bagel.

 Drogheria Fine